- Plastic, Reconstructive and Handsurgery

 Theme 3: Screening for disease

-Prof. dr. Harry J. de Koning, Dr. Iris Lansdorp-Vogelaar
+Prof. dr. Harry J. de Koning, Prof. Iris Lansdorp-Vogelaar

 Cancer is a major cause of death worldwide.
 Several strategies have been implemented to prevent cancer death, such as screening.
 Everybody in the Netherlands is invited to participate in several screening programs at a certain age, for example breast cancer screening, cervical cancer screening and colorectal cancer screening.
 Screening can either prevent cancer or detects cancer in an earlier stage, thereby saving many lives.
 However, early detection also means a longer period of life during which a person is aware of having the disease, and false-positive test results will induce unnecessary diagnostic interventions.